11 Jul Use Digital Coaching to Facilitate Feedback

 • Encouraging a growth mindset and forward-thinking behavior

-These are the kinds of feedback questions you might explore in a digital coaching program, and bring to life in your own feedback conversations in the workplace:
+These are the kinds of feedback questions you might explore in a automated coaching program, and bring to life in your own feedback conversations in the workplace:

 • What positive outcome were you hoping to achieve?